Proxyeconomics, the inevitable corruption of proxy-based competition: Discussion

 \subsection{Conclusion}

-We have outlined a transdisciplinary theory of proxyeconomics, which applies whenever a societal system employs proxy measures to mediate competition in order to promote an abstract goal.
-Our agent based computational model synthesizes several major insights across disciplines into a formal framework, suggesting a central role of competition on effort expenditure, individual utility, selection and cultural evolution.
+We have outlined a transdisciplinary theory of proxyeconomics, which applies whenever a societal system employs proxy measures to mediate competition towards an abstract goal.
+Our agent-based computational model synthesizes several major insights across disciplines into a formal framework, suggesting a central role of competition on effort expenditure, individual utility, selection and cultural evolution.
 Accordingly, there may be an optimal level of competition, depending on the complexity of the system and the preferences of the participating agents.
-Furthermore, we have demonstrated, that an individual level decision mechanism, which includes an intrinsic goal oriented motivation component, can bound the evolution to proxy oriented practices.
-More generally, the model provides a conceptual and predictive framework to empirically assess to which degree actual societal systems may be wastefully oriented towards proxy measures.
-Importantly, it includes a mechanistic account of how a system can remained locked in to a relatively proxy oriented state, even if all individual agents are conscious of the the true goal.
-This may help to explain diverse phenomena ranging from consistent statistical underpowering in science to global inaction to counter the threats posed by global warming.
+Furthermore, we have demonstrated, that an individual-level decision mechanism, which includes an intrinsic goal-oriented motivation component, can bound the evolution to corrupt practices.
+More generally, the theory provides a conceptual and predictive framework to empirically assess the degree to which actual societal systems may be wastefully or detrimentally oriented towards proxy measures.
+Importantly, it includes a mechanistic account of how a system can remain \textit{locked in} to a relatively proxy oriented state, even if all individual agents know of, and value, the actual societal goal.
+This may help to explain and address diverse phenomena such as the scientific reproducibility crisis or inaction to the threat of global warming.